csci430-os/assg02/README.md

 Then implement `getNextProcessId()`, `getSystemTime()` and `getRunningProcessId()` getter methods.

-**NOTE**: You should initilize all of simple member variables in this step.
-The `map`s and `list` will be initialized as empty containers with nothing in them, so you don't need to do anything to them.
+**NOTE**: You should initialize all of simple member variables in this step.
+The `map`s and `list` will be initialized as empty containers with nothing in them, so you don't need to do anything to them just yet.
 But all other member variables should be initialized, and if they have a getter method you should check that it is working.
-In particular, the `cpu` member variable also needs to be initialized to get the task 1 tests to pass before moving on to the next step.
+In particular, the `cpu` member variable also needs to be initialized to get the `task1` tests to pass before moving on to the next step.

 ### Task 1.2 Process Control Block accessors

+For the second section in `task1`, concentrate on the number of active and finished processes information for the system.

 We will be using an stl `map` for our process control block.
 In the `ProcessSimulator.hpp` private member variables, you will find